yashmodi3030/RoboticsResources/Readme.md

 # Robotics Resources {Tinkerers Lab}

 This repository contains a list of resources which can be used for starting with ROBOTICS.
+Disclaimer : Current Industry standard for ROS2 is ROS2 Humble.

 ## Table of Contents